 Choosing a Reference time value before or after the temporal extent of your data can create empty or partially empty bins, which can bias your analysis.

 Template cubes for grid cubes

-A Template Cube cannot be used with defined locations cubes.
+A template cube cannot be used with defined locations cubes.
 They are only applicable to grid cubes.

-When creating a cube by aggregating points, whether a grid cube or a defined locations cube, a COUNT of the number of points in each bin is always calculated.
-In addition to the COUNT, you can also summarize attributes within each bin.
+When creating a cube by aggregating points, whether a grid cube or a defined locations cube, a COUNT field specifying the number of points in each bin is always calculated.
+In addition to the COUNT field, you can also summarize attributes in each bin.
 Multiple statistic and field combinations can be specified.
 Null values are excluded from all statistical calculations.
 When choosing Summary Fields, each location must have a value for each attribute at every time step.
 You can choose how the tool fills empty bins (bins that have no points, and thus no attribute values) using the Fill Empty Bins with parameter.
 Multiple options are available, and you can choose a different fill type for each field being summarized.
-Any bins that cannot be filled based on the estimation criteria will result in the whole location being excluded from the analysis.
+Any bins that cannot be filled based on the estimation criteria will result in the entire location being excluded from the analysis.
 A minimum of 4 neighbors are required to fill empty bins using the average value of spatial neighbors, and a minimum of 13 neighbors are required to fill empty bins using the average value of space time neighbors.

 When creating a cube from defined locations with no temporal aggregation, you choose the variables from your data that you want to include in the cube, and a Fill Empty Bins with option that is most appropriate if there are null values or missing features at particular time periods in the dataset and you do not want the locations to be dropped.